-There are generally two options for obtaining a digital certificate (and the accompanying private key).
+There are generally two approaches to obtaining a digital certificate along with its private key:

 Generate your own certificate using the Cerberus FTP Server Getting Started Wizard or the Generate CSR tool in Cerberus (Server Manager>Security).
 This method is suitable if your goal is to ensure secure encryption for client and server connections.
 It's a convenient and cost-free option.

 Obtain a certificate from a recognized Certificate Authority (CA) like Comodo, Thawte, Verisign, or others.
 This option is necessary if you want clients to verify the legitimacy of the server without encountering warning messages about being "unable to verify the server."
 It involves reaching out to a trusted CA and requesting a server certificate for a specified cost.

 Choosing the Right Option: The choice between a self-signed certificate and one from a recognized Certificate Authority depends on your specific goals.
 If your aim is to ensure secure encryption for connections, a self-signed certificate is sufficient and easily created through Cerberus, with no associated costs.

 Using a Self-Signed Certificate: Yes, you can use a self-signed certificate, especially if Cerberus FTP Server operates exclusively within your private network or for testing purposes before deployment on the internet.
 However, keep in mind that users won't be able to easily verify your server's identity.
 You can always transition to a certificate signed by a recognized Certificate Authority later on if needed.